amadalusia/SM64Prac/README.md

 ![SM64Prac](https://i.imgur.com/90A65mj.gif)

 ## Getting Started - Basic (.exe)
 (Windows) Download the latest .exe from Releases on the right sidebar, and then run it.
 If SmartScreen shows a warning about untrusted software, this can be ignored.
+Keep in mind that .exe versions of this will have the weighting hard locked, since this script doesn't currently have a built in feature to edit weighting of stars.

 ## Getting Started - Advanced (.py)
 Otherwise, if you want to edit the script (e.g. fine tuning the weighting of the stars to your specific needs, swapping out stars in certain categories), or are using a different operating system, you can find the Python script itself included with each release.
 You can also use the 'sm64.py' file that will recieve commits between releases, the steps below are based on the file being named this.
 Here is how to run it from scratch: